 In this article, you will learn the ins and outs to taking care of your own Ficus elastica.
 Keeping this tropical tree healthy and happy will be quite easy once you understand the basic care, propagation methods and potential signs of problems.
 Use this guide to keep your Ficus elastica thriving and happy.

-- 1 FICUS ELASTICA PLANT CARE SHEET:
+- 1 FICUS ELASTICA PLANT CARE BASICS

 - 2 WATERING YOUR RUBBER PLANT THE RIGHT WAY